hpatel-27/hpatel-27/README.md

 </p>

 🎓 CS | AI Concentration @ North Carolina State University '25 🎓
-- 🛠️ I’m currently working on [Tempest](https://github.com/hpatel-27/Tempest-Fitness)⚡, a full-stack fitness application to help users track their weight and log their workouts to monitor changes and progression.
+- 🚧 I'm currently working on <a href="https://github.com/hpatel-27/Tempest-Fitness" style="text-decoration:none; color:inherit;"><b>Tempest⚡</b></a>, a full-stack fitness application to help users track their weight and log their workouts to monitor changes and progression.
 - 📈 As my degree has a concentration in Artificial Intelligence, I am actively expanding my knowledge of Machine Learning and Neural Networks.
-- ☁️ I also have a strong interest in developing full-stack web applications, as it provides the satisfaction of seeing my back-end solutions come to life through interactive front-end interfaces.
+- 🛠️ I also have a strong interest in developing full-stack web applications, as it provides the satisfaction of seeing my back-end solutions come to life through interactive front-end interfaces.
 ## 💻 Tech Stack
 - Languages:
 - Frameworks/Libraries: